Scheme Interpreter

 25

-The starter code provided for the Scheme interpreter is enough to successfully evaluate the first expression above, since it consists of a single number.
-However, more complicated operations such as the second example (a call to a built-in procedure) and the third (a computation of 5 squared) will not work just yet.
+The starter code provided for the Scheme interpreter is enough to successfully evaluate the first expression above, a number.
+However, more complicated operations such as the second example (a call to a built-in procedure) and the third (a computation of 5 squared) will not work yet.

 Load.
 You can load a file by passing in a symbol for the file name.
 For example, to load tests.scm, evaluate the following call expression.